The Power of PCR Technology in Veterinary Infectious Disease Diagnosis: Precise, Fast, Reliable

 1. Canine/Feline Infectious Respiratory Disease Complex

-2. Diagnosis of complex digestive tract diseases
+2. Diagnosis of complicated digestive tract diseases

 3. Early and accurate diagnosis of vector-borne diseases